Skip to main content

 What Is Remote Patient Care Monitoring?

-Technology has had a significant impact on healthcare delivery.
-One promising advancement is remote patient care monitoring, which electronically collects data from a patient and then transfers it to a healthcare provider or monitoring center.
-Without geographic limitations, this form of telemedicine can offer more extensive and timely care to patients in rural areas — or to patients who are too ill to travel.
-Nurses enrolled in an online Registered Nurse to Bachelor of Science in Nursing (RN to BSN) program can expect to learn more about remote monitoring nursing opportunities.
+Technology has a significant impact on healthcare delivery.
+One promising advancement is remote patient monitoring, which electronically collects data from a patient and then transfers it to a healthcare provider or monitoring center.
+Without geographic limitations, this form of telemedicine can offer more extensive and timely care to patients in rural areas — or patients who are too ill to travel.
+Nurses enrolled in the online Registered Nurse (RN) to Bachelor of Science in Nursing (BSN) program from The University of Texas at Arlington (UTA) can expect to learn more about remote monitoring nursing opportunities.

-According to the Center for Connected Health Policy, remote patient care monitoring — sometimes called telemonitoring — is the use of “digital technologies to collect medical and other forms of health data from individuals in one location and electronically transmit that information securely to healthcare providers in a different location for assessment and recommendations.”
-Remote monitoring may rely on multiple forms of technology including smartphones, tablets, landlines, email and other web-based tools and software applications.
+According to the Center for Connected Health Policy, remote patient monitoring “uses digital technologies to collect medical and other forms of health data from individuals and electronically transmits that information securely to healthcare providers for assessment, recommendations, and interventions.”
+Remote monitoring may rely on multiple forms of technology, including wearable technologies, smartphones, smart watches, tablets, landlines, email, web-based tools and other software applications.

 Home health organizations may use remote monitoring to track vital signs, heart rhythms or other specific measurements such as glucose levels.
 This is particularly helpful for patients who have difficulty traveling for appointments and check-ups.
-Home health nurses can monitor the patient’s status between visits and make adjustments to treatment plans more quickly.
-Telemedicine technology may also allow nurses to make fewer visits to the patient’s home, decreasing the overall cost of care.
+Home health nurses can monitor the patient’s status between visits and adjust treatment plans more quickly.

 Remote Monitoring Benefits